calxus/calxus.github.io/_posts/2020-03-13-blue-walkthrough.markdown

 49156/tcp open  msrpc        Microsoft Windows RPC 49157/tcp open  msrpc        Microsoft Windows RPC
 ```
 From this we can see that the ports of most interest are 135,139,445.
-Before attempting to scan shares that maybe accessible anonymously a quick vulnerability scan shows that the server is vulnerable to EternalBlue.
+Before attempting to scan shares that might be accessible anonymously a quick vulnerability scan shows that the server is vulnerable to MS17-010, otherwise known as EternalBlue.
 With the box being named Blue it is safe to assume this is a sensible attack vector.
 ```
 ┌──[10.10.14.27]-(calxus㉿calxus)-[~]
 └─$ sudo nmap -p139,445 --script vuln 10.129.112.225                                                                                                                                                                                   130 ⨯